We hope you love the products we recommend and just so you know that as an Amazon Associate, DSLRad may earn from qualifying purchases.

 Mactrem M-PT55 Travel Camera Tripod

 This is a compact yet sturdy travel camera tripod that works well both indoors and outdoors.
 It offers plenty of adjustability and it’s easy to use.
+It is the best travel tripod in our list.

 The tripod measures 55” at full extension, as indicated in the model number.
 This aluminum tripod weighs just 2.6 lbs.